hugomtr/Geometry-graphs-Algorithms/README.md

-# Geometry and Graph Algorithms visualization with OpenGL
+# Geometry and Graph Algorithms implementation from sratch + visualization of some algorithms in OpenGL-3